WasmEdge/docs/docs/contribute/source/plugin/rusttls.md

 git clone https://github.com/WasmEdge/WasmEdge.git
 ```

-## Navigate to the Rustls Plugin Directory
+## Navigate to the Rustls Plug-in Directory

 Navigate to the `wasmedge_rustls` directory within the cloned repository: